Synchronizing Rhythms of Logic: Acknowledgments

 \section{Acknowledgments}

-We learned about marked graphs from Anatol W.\ Holt and Frederick Commoner, and draw extensively on \cite{71MarkedGraph}.
+We learned about marked graphs from Anatol W.\ Holt and Frederick Commoner, and drew extensively on \cite{71MarkedGraph}.
 We are indebted to the late C.\ A.\ Petri for spurring us to think hard about clocks in relation to logic.
-We are indebted to Samuel J. Lomonaco, Jr.\ for helpful discussions and especially for pointing us to multi-graphs.
-We thank Kenneth A. Augustyn for substantial help in organizing the paper.
-Thanks to David Mumford, Marcus Appleby, and Johann Summhammer for comments on an earlier draft.
+We are indebted to Samuel J. Lomonaco, Jr.\ for helpful discussions and, in particular, for pointing us to multigraphs.
+We thank Kenneth A. Augustyn for substantial help in organizing this paper.
+We also thank David Mumford, Marcus Appleby, and Johann Summhammer for comments on an earlier draft.
 We are grateful to Gy\"orgy Buzs\'aki for explaining one of his graphs of neural connections.
 We thank Stefan Haar for introducing us to partial cyclic orders and for insightful comments.